strimzi/proposals/028-service-binding.md

 Considerations:

 - This approach results in a new Custom Resource type that is just for convenience
-- The application developer still has to decide which cluster, user and listener to choose
+- Someone, whether it is the application developer or owner of the Kafka cluster, has to decide which KafkaConnection resources to create and which cluster, user and listener to choose
 - A lot more changes required than other approaches, but perhaps fits best with the Service Binding Operator view of the world

 ## Overview of Service Binding specification